derdanielb/Dota-2-Chat-Wheel-Soundboard/README.md

 Set **'CABLE Output'** as your *standard device* and also as *standard communication device*
 ![Windows sound manager](https://github.com/derdanielb/Dota-2-Chat-Wheel-Soundboard/raw/master/readme/windows_sound.png "Windows sound manager")

 When you are done, in *Steam>Settings>Voice* click *'Detect Audio devices'*.
-This should set you steam recording device to 'CABLE Output' as it can be seen in step 2).
+This should set your steam recording device to 'CABLE Output' as it can be seen in screenshot from step 2).

 4. __Start ChatWheelSoundboard.exe:__